Plutonomicon/plutarch-plutus/docs/GUIDE.md

 #### All about extracting fields
 We caught a glimpse of field extraction in the example above, thanks to `pfield`.
 However, that barely touched the surface.

-Field extraction is done with 3 functions-
+Once a type has a `PDataFields` instance, field extraction can be done with these 3 functions-
 * `pletFields`
 * `pfield`
 * `hrecField` (when not using `RecordDotSyntax` or record dot preprocessor)